-William Charlie Hamper, aka Billy Childish, has recorded over 125 LPs during his 37 year career.
+William Charlie Hamper, aka Billy Childish, has recorded over 130 LPs during a musical career which dates back to the late 1970s.
 He is an internationally recognised painter, who was a great influence on the YBAs.
 He has also published 5 novels & 40 plus collections of poetry.

 Billy Childish was born in 1959 in Chatham, Kent; Childish left secondary education at 16, an undiagnosed dyslexic.
 Being denied entry to his local art-school, he began work as an apprentice stonemason at Chatham Naval Dockyard.